 Most of the 33 cases are believed to be Indonesian citizens.
 The government has confirmed that three are foreigners but won’t reveal their nationalities, nor will it say where they are being treated, apparently for fear of sparking panic or discrimination against certain nationalities.
-At least 17 are ‘imported’ cases, meaning Indonesians who have recently returned from overseas and presumably contracted the virus abroad.
+At least 17 are ‘imported’ cases, meaning Indonesians who have recently returned from overseas, where they presumably contracted the virus.
 One man is suspected of being the first case of local transmission in Indonesia, but again, the government will not reveal where he is from in Indonesia, or where he is being treated.

 Indonesian authorities have come in for prolonged criticism over their handling of coronavirus, with questions about how many people were tested, how accurate the tests are, and what efforts they have made to trace the contacts of suspect cases.